yingshiuan/yingsc/src/content/projects/multi-multi/index.md

 ## Reflection

-I have always been a self-taught person, learning different skills from coding and robotics to languages.
-When studying in Switzerland, the first step in learning German was to go to the supermarket to learn food names.
-Learn from the little thing I do twice a week.
-These learning experiences inspired the idea of designing this language application.
-Establishing connections with good experiences in life is a great help in practicing a language.
-Most people like to travel the world.
-I took advantage of traveling to design a learning environment that allows users to practice vocabulary and dialogue when planning a trip.
-When users are on a trip, they can have small conversations easily and naturally.
-I hope I can launch this application as one of my side projects and use this product to help more people learn.
+I’ve always been a self-taught learner, exploring skills from coding and robotics to languages.
+When I studied in Switzerland, I discovered that the simplest experiences—like learning food names at the supermarket—could make language learning tangible and memorable.
+This inspired Multi-Multi: an app that connects vocabulary and dialogues to real-world observations and travel experiences, allowing users to practice naturally and build confidence.

+By tying vocabulary and dialogues to daily life and travel experiences, Multi-Multi demonstrates how UX design, technical research, and immersive AR can combine to create meaningful, memory-linked learning experiences.
+It reinforced the importance of breaking big problems into manageable steps, aligning design decisions with user needs, and creating solutions that are both practical and engaging.

 </div>